 - $40 – For any additional referral

-The referral bonus cap is $500, so that means you’ll reach the maximum after 15 referrals.
+The referral bonus is capped at $500, so that means you’ll reach the maximum after 15 referrals.
 Remember, you only get the referral if the person who is signing up for an EQ Bank Savings Plus Account deposits at least $100 into their account within 30 calendar days of account activation.

 EQ Bank GIC